 |Controller||Joy-Con or Pro Controller||DualShock 4 or PlayStation Move|

 |Battery life||Up to six hours, nine hours on the newer model.||N/A|

 |DT review||4.5 out of 5 stars||4 out of 5 stars|

 The PlayStation 4 and Nintendo Switch don’t exactly feel like competing consoles.
 The PlayStation 4 is significantly larger and heavier, taking up more space on your shelf or entertainment center.
 Meanwhile, the Switch in its portable form fits in your hands and when docked, takes up barely any space at all.

 The Switch has several ports and slots on its outside to make up for its small size.
-In addition to the game card slot, it features a MicroSD card slot that supports MicroSDXC cards, which currently store up to 512GB.
+In addition to the game card slot, it features a MicroSD card slot that supports MicroSDXC cards, which currently stores up to 2TB of data (that’s 2000 GB).
 You won’t be running out of room for your games with one of those installed.
 Taking a page out of Apple’s book, the console also features a single USB-C port.

 In portable mode, you can use the Switch’s standard headphone jack, accelerometer, gyroscope, and brightness sensor.
 These features are primarily replicated by hardware in the Switch’s Joy-Cons or Pro controller when the console is docked.